evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 <img src="http://circuits-assets.generalassemb.ly/prod/asset/4366/Slide-34-Thermometer.svg" width="30px" style="margin: 0 auto; display: block;">

-Suppose that we were given an array of starting values to work with—a group of temperatures in degrees Fahrenheit.
-Now let’s say we want to convert them into another set of values—temperatures in degrees Celsius—which would then be stored in a separate array.
+Suppose that we were given an array of starting values to work with &mdash; a group of temperatures in degrees Fahrenheit.
+Now let’s say we want to convert them into another set of values &mdash; temperatures in degrees Celsius &mdash; which would then be stored in a separate array.

 ```js
 var tempsInF = [100, 72, 88, 15, 25, 32];